Ultimate Limits to Computation: Anharmonic Oscillator

 The information process is defined by successive application of logical gates which are needed to transform a given initial state to a final state.
 In other words, a logical gate refers to the actual physical device that performs a logical operation and performing any operation takes some time $t$.
 If one defines a Hamiltonian action $H_g$ to a task which is done by given gate, then the operation is given by $U(t)=e^{iH_g\,t}$.
 The unitary evolution takes the initial state $|0\rangle$ to desired final state $U(t)|0\rangle$ after time $t$.
 Consequently, a sequential application of $n$ gates, are given by \cite{Cottrell:2017ayj}

 where $\mathbf{T}$ is the time ordered operator and $U(t_{i+1},t_{i}) $ stand for an orthogonalizing gate.
 As mentioned, complexity is a measure of the difficulty of doing a physical task and it is defined by the minimum number of logical gates that are needed for solving a problem \cite {wert,C.moor1}.
 From the theoretical point of view, complexity is defined by the number of elementary unitary operations which are required to build up a desired final state from a given reference state \cite{Guo:2018kzl}.
-In the present case the rate of complexification gets a strong bound as follows
+In the present case, the rate of complexification gets a strong bound given by (see appendix A)

 where $\tau_{\bot}$ is the orthogonalization time of the system.
+We should mention that the relation (3.2) between the rate of complexification and the orthogonality time is a conjecture, and it works with assuming that the optimal circuit is made of orthogonalizing gates\footnote{We thank the referee for his/her comment on this point.}.
 Therefore, in our case the rate of complexification is given by